taikoxyz/simple-taiko-node/README.md

 - Set `L1_PROPOSER_PRIVATE_KEY` to that of your wallet's private key -- it will need some balance on layer 1 to propose blocks.
 - Set `L2_SUGGESTED_FEE_RECIPIENT` to the layer 2 address you want to receive the tx fees from the block.

-Finally you can save the `.env` and start proposing by starting up your node again.
+Finally, you can save the `.env` and start proposing by starting up your node again.

 ### Run the node